 Talking about the gender wage gap in allowances is a great way to start the conversation about financial gender inequality.
 After all, what will get kids’ attention better than talking about allowance?

 Though this research focuses on allowance cash “income,” these gender-balanced strategies can apply to similar “currencies” like TV time, sleepovers, special treat candy, and more.

-Like the gender wage gap in adults, the allowance wage gap is complicated and will take more than simply paying your own kids equally.
+Like the gender wage gap in adults, the allowance wage gap is complicated.
+It will take more than simply paying your own kids equally to avoid it.
 That’s why it’s so important to challenge the underlying beliefs that drive our tendency to reward girls less for more work.
-By keeping this conversation out in the open for kids to participate in, too, you’ll help insure that they grow up not just being treated fairly.
-But also with the expectation that equal pay should be a given—that’s how generational change happens.
+Including kids in this conversation out in the open will help insure that they grow up not just being treated fairly, but also with the expectation that equal pay should be a given—that’s how generational change happens.